adrianeyre/treasure-hunt/README.md

 * C#
 * Ruby
+* Swift

 ### Usage Instructions

-To run the app, type the following commands into your terminal:
+To clone the application
 ```
 $ git@github.com:adrianeyre/treasure-hunt.git
 $ cd treasure-hunt
-[TBD]
 ```

 Then, in your browser, navigate to [].